Stealth camping, car camping, makeshift campervanning…call it what you will, there’s huge interest in keeping camping simple, cheap and spontaneous.

 It’s good to have options.
 So, we always take a couple of bivvy tents or hammocks with us.
 These pack away to nothing and mean we can head off into the trees or stretch out on the ground if the place is right and the weather amenable.

-And there are a few decent tailgate tents out there too, including rear awnings by Reimo for small campervans and cars.
+There are few decent tailgate tents out there for small campervans and cars.
+Air versions tend to be more expensive (and heavier) than poled tailgate tents.

 Camping food and outdoor cooking